manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-install-db/intro-install/intro-install.md

 ### Minimum recommendations

  - 2 GB RAM
- - Oracle Enterprise Linux 8.4 and above or Red Hat Enterprise Linux 8.4
+ - Oracle Enterprise Linux 8.4, Red Hat Enterprise Linux 8.4 or later
  - Sufficient paging space
  - Installation of service packages and/or patches
  - Use the correct file system format